-Dakchyata: TVET Practical Partnership project, funded by the European Union and managed by the British Council had previously launched a call on 25 October 2018 in Kantipur National Daily and The Himalayan Times for inviting Expression of Interest (EOI) from interested Nepali organisations to apply for grant funds under the Practical Partnership Fund.
+Dakchyata: TVET Practical Partnership project had previously launched a call on 25 October 2018 in Kantipur National Daily and The Himalayan Times for inviting Expression of Interest (EOI) from interested Nepali organisations to apply for grant funds under the Practical Partnership Fund.
 The deadline for EOI submission was 26 November 2018.